gitbls/sdm/README.md

 Have questions about sdm?
 Please don't hesitate to ask in the Issues section of this github.
 If you don't have a github account (so can't post an issue/question here), please feel free to email me at: [gitbls@outlook.com](mailto:gitbls@outlook.com).

-Need more details?
-Watch sdm in action [here](https://youtu.be/CpntmXK2wpA)

 If you find sdm useful, please consider starring it to help me understand how many people are using it.
 Thanks!

 ## Usage overview